What is gender-based violence?

 • Because it is often condoned by governments or considered “normal”.

-What Plan International is doing to address gender-based violence
+What Plan International is doing to address violence against girls and women

-Gender-based violence happens when there is an unequal power relationship between girls or women and boys or men.
-Plan International runs programs that help equalize the power in relationships so that everyone is valued equally and can reach their full potential.
+Gender-based violence can happen when there is an unequal power relationship between girls and boys or women and men.
+Plan International runs programs that provide information and opportunities that help shift mindsets, practices and dynamics to ensure everyone is equally valued and treated fairly and can reach their full potential.

-Advocating with lawmakers and community partners to promote gender equality and challenge gender-based violence such as child marriage and female genital mutilation.
+Advocating with lawmakers and community partners to promote every person's equal right to safety and protection; challenging violent practices that primarily affect girls, such as child marriage and female genital mutilation.

-Providing safe spaces where youth can openly discuss sensitive topics like self-esteem, sexuality and relationships.
-These discussions help develop positive attitudes toward gender equality
+Providing comfortable spaces where youth can openly discuss their perspectives on topics like self-esteem and relationships and learn about everyone's right to safety.
+These discussions help develop positive attitudes about equality between girls/women and boys/men.

 Join our mailing list to receive updates